shatabditalbar/FIFA-22-Data-Analysis/README.md

 * International Reputation
 * Wages

-The relation among these and all other parameters are observe in order to
+The relation among all other parameters are observed in order to reinforce performance of players to win th match.